The Jetset Society performing as a live band at a ball in Vienna

 For the opening of a ball, timing, clarity and reliability are essential.
 Viennese waltz, classical dance music or a chosen opening song should fit the schedule precisely.

-First dance rounds
+First rounds of ballroom dancing

 After the opening, waltz, foxtrot, cha-cha-cha, rumba, jive, discofox and familiar classics help bring guests onto the dance floor.
+We read the dance floor and adapt song selection and energy in the moment.

 Dinner & breaks